Compliance 12 min read · Apr 28, 2026

 Two lawful routes exist: directly via GOV.UK One Login (free) or through an Authorised Corporate Service Provider (ACSP) like Filing HQ.
 Verification is a one-off per person — it does not need to be repeated for each appointment or filing.
 Our identity verification guide covers the full process.

-A timeline for new companies: what to do and when
+Your Corporation Tax timeline: what to do and when

 Pulling all of this together, here is the practical timeline for a newly incorporated UK limited company from a tax and compliance perspective: